cloudfleet/blimp-parachute/readme.txt

 5.8 TODO Verify basic transfer ──────────────────────────────

-  (without byte ranges).

-  The following needs to be implemented completely and tested:
+  The following needs to be implemented completely and tested

+  CHUTE.TEST::TRANSFER.BLOB.1 Transfrom a given file into a blob

+  CHUTE.TEST::TRANSFER.BLOB.2